Noahlopez0518/B-J-Dashboard/README.md

 ## 🛠️ Skills & Tools
 SQL · Microsoft Excel · Data Visualization · Dashboards · KPI Dashboards · Business Intelligence (BI) · VBA · Data Cleaning

+## 🖥️ How to Use the Dashboard & Program
+1. **Open the Dashboards**:
+Open the Excel dashboard files in the Dashboards folder.
+For full functionality, make sure to enable macros.
+2. **Navigating the Dashboards**:
+- Use filters for location, payment method, age group, or other dropdowns to dynamically update charts and pivot tables.
+- Explore Revenue & Customer Insights and Profitability & Trend Analysis dashboards to see key metrics, trends, and performance indicators.

+3. **Interpreting Results**:
+- **KPIs**: Total Revenue, COGS, Profit, Quantity Sold, Profit Margin.
+- **Dashboards**: Visualize revenue distribution, customer demographics, geographic performance, and product-level profitability.
+- **Analysis Tables**: Explore detailed pivot tables for trends, comparisons (QoQ, MoM, WoW), and insights into top-performing products or customers.
+4. **Detailed Reports**:
+- Use the Detailed Report file to see comprehensive data and calculated results.
+- Use it in conjunction with dashboards to drill down into specifics of sales performance and revenue trends.

 ## ⚠️ Important Note
 **The Excel dashboard files are large and may not preview in GitHub.**
 Please **download** the following files to view the dashboards properly: